aaltop/cybersecuritybase-project1/README.md

 #### Before fix

+Without the brute force prevention implemented, users can make login attempts continually, enabling malicious actors to try and brute force a password.
 ![A login screen showing an unsuccessful login attempt for the user alice.](./screenshots/flaw-04-before-01.png)

 #### After fix

+WIth the brute force prevention implemented, after a few failed attempts (two by default for testing purposes) the login does not succeed:
+![A browser view with a text "Too many login attempts.
+Try again later."
+A view of the browser console is also shown, showing that a POST request to the login path returned a status code of 429, Too Many Requests.](./screenshots/flaw-04-after-01.png)

 ### Flaw 5: Security Misconfiguration